Home Television Recaps

 The mere promise of Tom Hiddleston’s return as the cool, haunted espionage operative Jonathan Pine was enough to set pulses racing.
 Ever since it was announced that The Night Manager would return for a second season, anticipation has simmered at a near-boiling point.
 Now, nearly a decade after its original debut, John le Carré’s sleek, […]

-‘The Pitt’ – Season Two – Review
+‘The Agency’ – Season Two – Michael Fassbender Delivers a Masterclass in Espionage – Review